How to Buy Cryptocurrency In The United States

 Others have joined the world of crypto for ideological reasons.
 They strongly believe that the financial power will shift from banks and other central authorities to the consumers, thanks to the advantages of blockchain technology.

 We suggest making a thorough research of the market and designing an investment plan upfront.
 This will help you narrow down your choices and prevent you from spending more money than you can allow yourself to lose.

 What Cryptocurrencies are There?

 For the eleven years since Bitcoin was first launched, more than 5,000 cryptocurrencies emerged on the market according to CoinMarketCap.
 While Bitcoin remains the most popular one, there are a number of altcoins you can buy like Ethereum, Bitcoin Cash, Ripple, Monero, Litecoin, etc, are having their breakthrough moment as well.
-Having said that, they still have a long way to go before they reach Bitcoin’s current value of $9,828!

 But why do we need so many cryptocurrencies?
 Other than the most consumeristic reason, i.e. making a profit, different coins can perform different functions thanks to the applicability of blockchain technology.
 Bitcoin functions as a store of value, much like fiat currencies do.
 Ethereum, on the other hand, performs a utility function and serves as an infrastructure for other coins (app or platform cryptocurrencies) to be built on, as well as smart contracts and DApps.